From boardrooms to benchtops, our members represent the full spectrum of stakeholders in the effort to diagnose and treat leukodystrophies.

 Alex's interests and passion are in developing collaborations in clinical research and building disease-specific research networks and consortia to achieve “Big Data” in rare diseases.
 He is a frequent speaker at academic and industry conferences and has many publications on the topics of collaboration in clinical research, data and biospecimen sharing and technology utilization for these purposes.

-Omar Sherbini, MPH (Clinical Research Coordinator)
+Omar Sherbini, MPH (Project Manager)

 - Community outreach and PR.